Just received these new Lowa boots in the mail yesterday.

 Question: Coach Brad, a few days ago you sent out an email raving about a certain pair of hiking boots that you said were the most comfortable pair of boots and were great for doing ruck hikes.
 I was checking them out, but noticed they were gortex boots that would be pretty warm for someone who lives in Phoenix, AZ.

 So, I was wondering if you had some other recommendations for a very comfortable pair of boots that would be a better selection for the warm desert climate in Phoenix Arizona?

 Answer: Yes; check out the Lowa Zephyr Mid Hiking Boot.

-It does not have GoreTex (GTX) so it is not waterproof.
-But it is water resistant when stepping in streams or wet grass.
+This boot is water resistant when stepping in streams or wet grass.